utshomax/postman-docs/src/pages/docs/sending-requests/authorization.md

 ### OAuth 2.0

 With OAuth 2.0, you first retrieve an access token for the API, then use that token to authenticate future requests.
-Access tokens are short-lived, but the authorization server can also provide a long-lived refresh token.
+Access tokens are typically short-lived, but the authorization server can also provide a long-lived refresh token.
 A client application can use the refresh token to automatically [refresh the access token](#refreshing-an-oauth-20-token).

 Accessing data with OAuth 2.0 varies greatly between API service providers, but typically involves a few requests back and forth between client application, user, and API.
 An example OAuth 2.0 flow could run as follows: